MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 This parameter specifies an action or part of an action for the rule.

-The RemoveOMEv2 parameter specifies an action that removes Office 365 Message Encryption from messages and their attachments.
+The RemoveOMEv2 parameter specifies an action that removes Microsoft Purview Message Encryption from messages and their attachments.
 Valid values are:

 - $true: The message and attachments are decrypted.
 - $false: The message and attachments aren't decrypted.